MovingBlocks/Terasology/docs/Modules.md

 Here's a list of modules bundled with the game by default (this line-up will change now and then).
 It should roughly match this category in Jenkins: http://jenkins.terasology.org/view/Modules and you can download updated modules from there if needed.

+*Note about "Tutorial" modules:* These are more likely for some time to be for developers/modders to learn about different kinds of content and systems, not for players to actually learn stuff in-game.
+That's usually handled by actual content modules including their own in-game help system.

 * [AlterationEffects](https://github.com/Terasology/AlterationEffects) - module for storing some buff/debuff type effects
 * [AnotherWorld](https://github.com/Terasology/AnotherWorld) - world gen module, includes features like ore placement and caves, used by WoodAndStone's world
 * [AnotherWorldPlants](https://github.com/Terasology/AnotherWorldPlants) - farming and tree growth for AnotherWorld